 Do your work this way.
 When doing what you are doing, stop pretending you can multi-task and do one thing.
 With full attention, with calm breath.

-Eat an orange
+Eat an Orange With Mindfulness

-• Now, scrape your fingernail along the skin, and listen to the sound.
+- Now, scrape your fingernail along the skin, and listen to the sound.
 Pierce the skin, and start peeling, and direct your attention to the sound of peeling, then to the sound of separating the segments.

-• Go back to looking—seeing how the orange pieces look.
+- Go back to looking—seeing how the orange pieces look.

-• Bring the skin to your nose, and smell it.
+- Bring the skin to your nose, and smell it.
 Set it down.
 Bring a segment to your nose, and smell it.
 Give it a little squeeze and smell again.

-• Squish one of the segments in your fingers, and really feel the pulp, juice, and any seeds or pith.
+- Squish one of the segments in your fingers, and really feel the pulp, juice, and any seeds or pith.

-• Pop a segment into your mouth, and chew it slowly.
+- Pop a segment into your mouth, and chew it slowly.
 See if you can take five minutes to eat one segment.
 Really taste it!

-• Take another segment, and rub it on your arm or leg, or just get creative, and use your body to feel the orange section.
+- Take another segment, and rub it on your arm or leg, or just get creative, and use your body to feel the orange section.

-• Now, stop, and go either wash or hose off.
+- Now, stop, and go either wash or hose off.
 [I’ll wait until you get back…]

-Think about your experience
+Think about your experience.

 These simple games call us to presence—they help us to be in our bodies, engaging our energy, and feeling intimately what it is like to be alive.